som-shahlab/net_benefit_ascvd/README.md

     * Contains library code defining models and procedures for training and evaluation
 * `notebooks`
     * Contains notebooks for data visualization and analysis
+* Code to generate supplementary simulation results can be found at: https://github.com/spfohl/fairness_simulation